App version: 0.1.0

 Alternatives to Long-Term Personal Loans

-A long-term personal loan might be the right tool for your financial needs, but given their cost and the length of time you might be in debt if you take one out, it’s worth considering alternatives.
+A long-term personal loan might be the right tool for your financial needs, but given their cost and the length of time you might be in debt, it’s worth considering alternatives.
 Your other options may be to:

 • See if there’s a way to avoid taking on debt.
-If there’s a way to avoid going into debt at all, such as by using money in an emergency fund, that might be the least costly way to take care of your expenses.
+If there’s a way to avoid going into debt, such as by using money in an emergency fund, that might be the least costly way to take care of your expenses.
 That being said, you don’t want to completely collapse your savings, even for projects like debt repayment.

 • Consider a credit card.
-Credit cards might be an alternative to long-term personal loans, but they tend to have fairly high interest rates themselves, and it can be easy to spiral into debt since you can keep using them until they’re maxed out.
-Personal loans, on the other hand, are for a set, specific amount, which makes them a little bit less risky on that front.
+Credit cards might be an alternative to long-term personal loans, but they tend to have fairly high interest rates, and it can be easy to spiral into debt.
+If you can qualify for a 0% APR introductory rate, that could be a way to pay for your purchase without paying interest (assuming you can pay it off before the introductory period expires).

 The Takeaway